9. PHP Network Functions

 <?php

-// the information is taken from a file named $INFOS containing the following lines
+// information is taken from a $INFOS file containing the following lines

 // line 1: smtp, sender, recipient

-// smtp: name of the SMTP server to use
+// smtp: name of smtp server to use

-// -> client connects to port 25 of the SMTP server
+// -> client connects to smtp server port 25

 // -> client sends the rcpt to command: <recipient>